 Note: Some changes may be made to the following information before 2018 Summer Camp registration begins.

-Sibling Discount: When registering 2 or more students from the same family for the same week, use the checkout code “MULTIPLE” and save 10%
+Sibling Discount: Save 10% when registering 2 or more students from the same family for the same week.

 - Payment for camp balance or at least a nonrefundable deposit of $60 per camp week which applies towards your total camp costs.